Thomas Meskill

 Thomas Joseph Meskill Jr. (January 30, 1928 – October 29, 2007) was a United States circuit judge of the United States Court of Appeals for the Second Circuit.
 He previously served as the 82nd governor of Connecticut, as a United States representative from Connecticut, and as the mayor of New Britain, Connecticut.
 He is noted as having served in all three branches of government and at the local, state and federal levels of government during his career of public service.
+Meskill was the only Republican to serve as Governor of Connecticut from 1955 to 1991.

 Biography

 Thomas Joseph Meskill was born on January 30, 1928, in New Britain, Connecticut.
 His father was politically active.
 Meskill graduated from New Britain High School in 1946.
 He then attended Bloomfield's St. Thomas Seminary, although his original intention had been to pursue pre-medical studies.
 He earned a Bachelor of Science degree from Trinity College in Hartford in 1950.
 After graduation, Meskill enlisted in the United States Air Force and served for three years during the Korean War.
 He was honorably discharged in 1953 with the rank of first lieutenant.
 Meskill studied at the New York University School of Law and the University of Connecticut Law School, where he was editor of the Law Review, earning a Bachelor of Laws from the latter institution in 1956, later being admitted to the bar and practicing in New Britain that year.